-Lukas Moodysson’s adaptation of his wife’s graphic novel emerges as something on a higher level of craft than merely detailing three girls starting a punk band; it’s an exuberant recall to adolescence with an incredible amount of wisdom, multiplicity and humour which amounts to an absolute gem of human warmth.
+Lukas Moodysson’s adaptation of his wife’s graphic novel emerges as something on a higher level of craft than merely detailing three girls starting a punk band.
+It’s an exuberant recall to adolescence with an incredible amount of wisdom, multiplicity and humour.
+It all amounts to an absolute gem of human warmth.

 Disco sucks.
 Joy Division sucks.
 Parents suck.
-Not much doesn’t suck in Stockholm circa 1982 for Bobo (Mira Barkhammer) and Klara (Mira Grosin), two thirteen year old girls going through a change in hormones and a change in era when punk looks dead but they’re old enough to have just discovered it.
-Unlike the all too conventional coming-of-age depictions in film, these aren’t quirky and shy teenagers who don’t fit in but oh so badly want to – it’s two best friends with very different characteristics and upbringings who, while outcasts, are not only comfortable with their ‘identity’ but want to bring others to see the light (and their haircuts).
-They successfully do this with Christian and classical music fan Hedvig (Liv LaMoyne), almost messing up through Klara’s brazenness in making Hedvig listen to Ebba Grön’s punk song “Hang God” then explaining that it’s actually a Christian song because “God has to be real otherwise you couldn’t hang him”.
+Not much doesn’t suck in Stockholm circa 1982 for Bobo (Mira Barkhammer) and Klara (Mira Grosin), two thirteen year old girls going through a change in hormones and a change in era when punk looks dead, but they’re old enough to have just discovered it.
+Unlike the all too conventional coming-of-age depictions in film, these aren’t quirky and shy teenagers who don’t fit in but oh so badly want to – it’s two best friends with very different characteristics and upbringings.
+While both arw outcasts, they ate not only comfortable with their ‘identity’ but want to bring others to see the light (and their haircuts).
+They successfully do this with christian and classical music fan Hedvig (Liv LaMoyne), almost sabotaging themselvrs through Klara’s brazenness in making Hedvig listen to Ebba Grön’s punk song “Hang God”, then explaining that it’s actually a Christian song because “God has to be real otherwise you couldn’t hang him”.

-For the band, punk is how they dissent from the perceived capitalist society of privilege that regards sport as more valuable than innocent foreigners killed oversees.
-They have a high level of angst and a defiant need to rebel against anyone who doesn’t want to hear it.
-The three girls are outsiders but possess such resolute spirits in what they believe in for the fleeting time that they’re likely to believe in it as impulsive teenagers.
+For the band, punk is how they dissent from the perceived capitalist society of privilege that regards sport as more valuable than innocent civilians being killed oversees.
+They have angst to the maximum capacity and a defiant need to rebel against anyone who doesn’t want to hear it.
+These three girls are outsiders but possess such resolute spirit in what they believe in; for the fleeting time that they’re likely to believe in it as impulsive teenagers anyway.
 Who of us can’t relate to Klara’s matter-of-fact confession that she doesn’t “want to wait four years to become good at guitar”, illustrating the amusing youthful need for instant gratification.

 Disco definitely doesn’t suck, though!